tomdickson1/PatternAnalysis-2025/recognition/s4698845_improved_unet_pelvis/README.md

 ![](images/validation_dice_scores.png)

 As a bonus, here are some more segmentation comparisons, this time for case `G021_Week2`.
 The generated segmentations follow the input labels very well, although it can be seen that sometimes background pixels (black) are erroneously added inside the body in between otherwise correct classes.
 This may be address by experimenting with training for more epochs and using a learning rate scheduler to reduce the learning rate in later epochs.
+To prevent overfitting, dropout may need to be re-introduced.
 | Input | Ground Truth | Generated Segmentation |
 | :---: | :---: | :---: |
 | ![](images/test-10-input.gif)  | ![](images/test-10-labels.gif) | ![](images/test-10-predicted.gif) |